-- / UN Organization by the Central Government. - (xxiv) Rate of interest on delayed payments and delayed refund has been recommended. - (xxv) Migration window was opened one more time till 31.08.2018. - (xxvi) A Group of Ministers has been constituted to look into the issues being faced by MSMEs and to provide solutions for the same. - (xxvii) A Group of Ministers has been constituted to look into the matter of revenue mobilization. - (xxviii) A Group of Ministers constituted for promoting digital payment has recommended to allow cashback to an amount equal to 20% of GST paid or Rs.
-100, whichever is lower for cases where payment is made by BHIM or Rupay card.
+- xxxi.
+Centralized UIN shall be issued to every Foreign Diplomatic Mission / UN Organization by the Central Government. - xxxii.
+Rate of interest on delayed payments and delayed refund has been recommended. - xxxiii.
+A Group of Ministers has been constituted to look into the issues being faced by MSMEs and to provide solutions for the same. - xxxiv.
+A Group of Ministers has been constituted to study the revenue trend, including analyzing the reasons for structural patterns affecting the revenue collection in some of the States.
+The study would include the underlying reasons for deviation from the revenue collection targets vis a vis original assumptions discussed during the design of GST system, its implementation and related structural issues.
+The Group of Ministers will be assisted by the committee of experts from Central Government, State Governments and the NIPFP (National Institute of Public Finance and Planning), who would study and share the findings with GoM.
+The GoM in turn would give its recommendation to the GST Council. - xxxv.
+A Group of Ministers constituted for promoting digital payment has recommended to allow cashback to an amount equal to 20% of GST paid or Rs.
+100/-, whichever is lower for cases where payment is made by BHIM or Rupay card.
 The necessary infrastructure is being developed and soon the scheme would be implemented on pilot basis in State of Assam and few other States which volunteer for the same. - 9.5 In its 28th meeting held in New Delhi on 21.07.2018, the GST Council recommended certain amendments in the CGST Act, IGST Act, UTGST Act and the GST (Compensation to States) Act.
-These amendments have been passed by Parliament and have been enacted, after receiving the assent of the Hon'ble President of India on 29.08.2018, as the Central Goods and Services Tax (Amendment) Act, 2018, the Integrated Goods and Services Tax (Amendment) Act, 2018, the Union Territory Goods and Services Tax (Amendment) Act, 2018 and the Goods and Services Tax (Compensation to States) Amendment Act, 2018, respectively.
+These amendments have been passed by

+Parliament and have been enacted, after receiving the assent of the Hon'ble President of India on 29.08.2018, as the Central Goods and Services Tax (Amendment) Act, 2018, the Integrated Goods and Services Tax (Amendment) Act, 2018, the Union Territory Goods and Services Tax (Amendment) Act, 2018 and the Goods and Services Tax (Compensation to States) Amendment Act, 2018, respectively.
 The major amendments brought about by these Acts are as below: